sararodmar/workforce-future/scenario-4.md

 # You like companies so much...

-You allow them to take over the world: countries are no longer countries, but very very large companies (put snowcrash reference?)[#](https://sararodrig.github.io/workforce-future/references).
+You allow them to take over the world: countries are no longer countries, but very very large companies (think CosaNostra Pizza in Snow Crash[#](https://sararodrig.github.io/workforce-future/references)).

 You are now CEO of United States of America by Google and run all operations in this newly expanded company.
 Your team of advisors tell you your engineers have devised a way through Artificial Intelligence (AI) to increase productivity by 50%.